 It’s important to note that scaling your ABM strategy requires a significant investment of time and resources.
 You may need to hire additional personnel or invest in new technology to support your growing ABM program.

 Regardless of the ABM strategy you choose, it’s important to prioritise high-value accounts and provide a highly personalised experience for each account.
 By doing so, you can increase conversion rates, improve customer relationships, increase ROI, and achieve better alignment between sales and marketing.

 In summary, account-based marketing is a powerful B2B marketing strategy that can help you generate more revenue and build stronger relationships with your target audience.
 When determining the appropriate ABM strategy, it’s important to consider factors such as sales capacity and marketing resources, revenue potential, product complexity.
 By implementing an ABM strategy that is tailored to your specific needs and goals, you can achieve significant benefits for your business.

-How many account-based marketing companies you should target?
+How many account-based marketing companies should you target?

 Does this help you figure it out?
 Or would like a bit of help from a pro?

 If you want to establish your ABM strategy, determine the number of companies to target or scale your ABM approach through smarter business processes and better use of technology, your best choice is to get help from professional account-based marketing consultants.